 Please support our sponsors

-The club has the distinction of having employed the person believed to have been the longest serving club professional in the world (see Arthur Davey feature elsewhere).
+Newton is unique in having employed the person believed to have been the longest serving club professional in the world (see Arthur Davey feature elsewhere).

 The little hut from which Davey operated has recently been recreated as a starter’s shelter on the first tee – another feature which contributes to an intriguing golf experience.

 Club president Michael Oliver is the third generation of the family to hold the honour.
 The club’s long and distinguished history was marked by centenary celebrations in 2007 (see elsewhere) with numerous events, including a horse-drawn brake transporting period-costumed golfers from Sudbury to Newton – just as occurred in the early years.
 The full history of the club can be studied in a special book published for the centenary.